ansible/ansible/docs/docsite/rst/network/index.rst

 Ansible for Network Automation
 ******************************

 Ansible Network modules extend the benefits of simple, powerful, agentless automation to network administrators and teams.
-Ansible Network modules can configure your network stack, test and validate existing network state, and discover and correct network configuration drift.
+Ansible Network modules can:
+*Configure your network stack
+*Test and validate existing network state
+*Discover and correct network configuration drift

 If you're new to Ansible, or new to using Ansible for network management, start with :ref:`network_getting_started`.
 If you are already familiar with network automation with Ansible, see :ref:`network_advanced`.